shanesturrock/bioit/docs/Installation.md

     yum install jdk-8u144-linux-x64.rpm

-It won't be the default after this but the IGV build script will manually set the `JAVA_HOME` and `JAVA_PATH` variables it needs to build IGV using this.
+It won't be the default after this but the IGV build script will manually set the `$JAVA_HOME` and `$JAVA_PATH` variables it needs to build IGV using this.
 The `version_check` script includes a check that the Oracle JDK is the latest version.
 Update by downloading the newest version when this warns that it is out of date.

 ## Secure ssh but retain admin access